Beyond the Silence: How Men Navigate Infertility Through Digital Communities and Data Sharing: Findings

 \subsubsection{The Role of Women and Significant Others Across Clusters}

-Women and partners are especially visible in clusters where emotional processing and distrust of the medical system dominate.
-In Cluster 4, women acted as voices of empathy and shared grief.
-For example, one partner expressed sorrow over a recent miscarriage and directed others toward supportive communities, simultaneously affirming shared pain and providing peer guidance.
+Women and partners are especially visible in clusters where emotional processing and medical distrust dominate.
+In Cluster 4, women acted as voices of empathy and shared grief—one partner expressed sorrow over a miscarriage and directed others toward supportive communities, affirming shared pain while providing peer guidance.

-In Cluster 18, wives frequently narrate their husbands’ test results and frustrations with medical encounters.
-One described her partner’s severe semen analysis results, while another, in her capacity as a \textit{system critic} recounted a doctor dismissing a possible connection between varicoceles (a medical condition that causes pain and swelling in the testicles) and infertility.

-In other clusters, partners take on the \textit{expert} role by being “partner-scientists.”
-They compile supplement regimens and interpret semen analysis results on behalf of their husbands.
-For example, one partner described how her husband’s sperm count continued to rise as he adhered to lifestyle changes, while another detailed an exact supplement stack that reportedly improved results.
-These examples illustrate how women take on the roles of record-keepers, advocates, and interpreters of their partners’ medical journeys in different clusters.
+In Cluster 18, wives frequently narrated their husbands' test results and frustrations with medical encounters.
+One described her partner's severe semen analysis results; another, as \textit{system critic}, recounted a doctor dismissing a possible connection between varicoceles\footnote{A varicocele is an enlargement of the veins in the scrotum that drain the testicles, which can lead to pooling of blood and may negatively affect male fertility by increasing testicular temperature and impairing sperm production -- Source: \url{https://www.mayoclinic.org/diseases-conditions/varicocele/symptoms-causes/syc-20378771}} and infertility.
+In other clusters, partners became \textit{"partner-scientists,"} compiling supplement regimens and interpreting semen analyses on their husbands' behalf.
+One described how her husband's sperm count rose with lifestyle changes; another detailed an exact supplement stack reportedly improving results.
+These examples illustrate women's roles as record-keepers, advocates, and interpreters of their partners' medical journeys—turning intimate partnerships into sites of experimentation balancing hope with vigilance.